 How to Perform Sump Pump Maintenance

 Performing regular maintenance and cleaning your sump pump takes less than afternoon and will ensure that your basement stays dry throughout the year.
 Make sure you unplug your sump pump before performing any maintenance to prevent injury.

 1. Test Your GFCI

 If your sump pump is plugged into a ground fault circuit interrupter (GFCI) outlet, check and reset the breaker.
-Pour a bucket of water into the sump basin and make sure that the pump operates normally.
+Pour a bucket of water into the sump pump basin and make sure that the pump operates normally.
 You should also check the breaker during storms to ensure your sump pump works when it is most needed.